What is the difference between Childbirth Accommodation (CBA) and Parental Leave (PL)?

-What is the impact of the new Parental Leave (PL) policy for eligible graduate students?
+What is the impact of the Parental Leave (PL) policy for eligible graduate students?

 Currently, graduate students who give birth (“birth parents”) are eligible for up to two months of Childbirth Accommodation (CBA).
-Effective September 1, 2018, MIT will expand the policy to include Parental Leave (PL) so that all parents who have significant responsibilities for a newborn or a child newly placed with them (as above) will now be eligible for one month of leave from academic, research, and teaching responsibilities.
+Parental Leave (PL) expands the policy so that all parents who have significant responsibilities for a newborn or a child newly placed with them (as above) are eligible for one month of leave from academic, research, and teaching responsibilities.
 If the student is currently supported by a RA, TA, or fellowship, the leave will be paid, as described below.
-Birth parents will also be eligible for parental leave, bringing their total potential leave duration to three months.
+Birth parents are also eligible for Parental Leave, bringing their total potential leave duration to three months.

-Note: prior to the implementation of this policy, some schools and departments have been offering a third month of Childbirth Accommodation to their students who give birth.
-With this new policy, this third month will now be classified as “Parental Leave” rather than an extension to Childbirth Accommodation, with no net change in benefits for birth parents in these areas.
+Note: prior to the implementation of this policy, some schools and departments offered a third month of Childbirth Accommodation to their students who give birth.
+With this policy, this third month is classified as “Parental Leave” rather than an extension to Childbirth Accommodation, with no net change in benefits for birth parents in these areas.

 How are these benefits funded?

-The Childbirth Accommodation (CBA) Fund pays for tuition and stipend expenses related to the two months of paid leave for graduate students who give birth (birth parents) and are a Research or Teaching Assistant.
+The Childbirth Accommodation (CBA) Fund administered by OGE pays for tuition and stipend expenses related to the two months of paid leave for graduate students who give birth (birth parents) and are a Research or Teaching Assistant.
 The fund was set up in 2004 by the Dean’s Group for the purpose of supporting graduate student women who have RA/TA assignments to take up to eight weeks of maternity leave without putting an undue financial burden on individual departments.
-This practice will continue.